Skip to content

 pip install ioc-finder

-Alternatively, you can install ioc-finder as follows:
+Alternatively, you can work with a local checkout as follows:

 git clone [email protected]:fhightower/ioc-finder.git && cd ioc-finder;